 According to the ancient Greek poet, Homer, Lord Oeneus of the Aetolian city of Calydon made the grave mistake of forgetting to leave a harvest offering to Artemis, the goddess of animals and hunting.
-Apparently, every single Greek god and goddess besides Artemis was given his or her share of the harvest.
+Apparently, every single Greek god and goddess besides Artemis was given his or her appropriate offering.
 Artemis, alone, was forgotten—and she was not happy about that, at all.

-Artemis, however, not to be outdone by the hunters, sowed jealousy and rivalry between the many proud hunters.
-They all argued over who would keep the magnificent boar as a hunting prize.
-To make matters worse, war broke out between the Aetolian people and their foes, the Curetes.
+Artemis, however, not to be outdone by the hunters, sowed jealousy and rivalry between the many proud hunters, causing them to argue over who would keep the magnificent boar as a hunting prize.
+Accounts of what happened next varied from storyteller to storyteller, but in this particular article we will follow the storyline told by Homer in the Iliad.
+In his version of the myth, the conflict over the boar’s remains was interrupted when a great war broke out between the Aetolian people and their foes, the Curetes, not long after the hunt.

 Written by C. Keith Hansley